-It is interesting to note that even in pre-Covid times, the wearing of face masks has been part of many East Asian cultures.
+However, even in pre-Covid times, many East Asian cultures wore masks regularly.
 During the influenza season, crowds of Koreans and Japanese don their face masks to prevent infection.
-In Vietnam, China, and Thailand, N95 masks are widely used to protect the lungs against the high levels of particulate matter in the air (i.e. air pollution).
+In Vietnam, China, and Thailand, people widely use N95 masks to protect the lungs against air pollution.
 Some Asian countries even consider face masks to be fashion accessories.

 If face masks were dangerous, cultures of people wearing face masks should have a lower life expectancy as a whole.
 Yet, according to the World Bank, Japanese have a life expectancy of 84 years from birth.
 For Koreans, it is 82.
 Americans have a life expectancy of 79 years.
 East Asians wear masks and live longer.